-Though the Beta test pool may be open to all FSD users later this year, the current requirements for the Beta test include getting a 95-100 Safety Score over a monitoring period of seven days (though some owners have reported getting in to the program with a score of 91-93).
+The FSD Beta test pool is now open to all FSD users, regardless of Safety Score (former requirements for the Beta test included getting a 80-100 Safety Score over a monitoring period of seven days).
 We’ll talk about the safety score in more detail in the following section.
-For now, it’s important to note that while the driver requirements for downloading Beta may change, the Safety Score monitoring system will likely affect your continued access to the program.
+For now, it’s important to note that while the driver requirements for downloading Beta are open to everyone who has access to FSD, the Safety Score monitoring system will likely affect your continued access to the program.

 For FSD Beta testing, drivers should be aware that qualifying and continuing as a tester does require driving cautiously and, often, slowly.
 If you like driving your Tesla based on how it corners, accelerates, and stops on a dime, Beta testing might not be for you.

 On the other hand, if you typically drive very conservatively and love the idea of contributing data to improve FSD, Beta testing may be a great new way to enjoy your Tesla.

 With that out of the way, let’s talk about how you can actually join the Full Self-Driving Beta Test pool.